Sol Trujillo

 Solomon Dennis "Sol" Trujillo (born November 17, 1951) is an American businessman, global media-communications and technology executive.
-He has served as the CEO of Telstra, US West, and Orange S.A., and has held executive positions in United States Federal government and state governments.
+He was the CEO of Telstra, US West, and Orange S.A., and has held executive positions in United States Federal government and state governments.

-Trujillo served as a trade policy advisor to both the Clinton and George W. Bush administrations.
+Trujillo was a trade policy advisor to both the Clinton and George W. Bush administrations.

 Personal life

 Trujillo was born in Cheyenne, Wyoming to Solomon and Theresa (née Lujan) Trujillo.
 Trujillo attended Cheyenne's East High School and the University of Wyoming, where he earned his Bachelor of Business degree (BBus) and an MBA.